kellan/laughingmeme/_posts/2010-05-17-luis-villa-questions-for-the-diaspora.md

     - 'social software'
 ---

-Good set of questions for anyone starting to build a distributed social network territory, and \[surprisingly good answers from join diaspora\](http://www.joindiaspora.com/2010/04/30/a-response-to-mr-villa.html).
+Good set of questions for anyone starting to build a distributed social network territory, and [surprisingly good answers from join diaspora](http://www.joindiaspora.com/2010/04/30/a-response-to-mr-villa.html).